Rikenunes8/feup-asso-HouseOfThings/docs/technology-choices.md

 ## Additional Choices:
 * Virtual devices, since they offer the convenience of quick and easy creation, enabling faster testing and development cycles.
 By eliminating the need for physical hardware, virtual devices significantly reduce costs associated with device acquisition and maintenance.
+* Docker for containerization of the backend, allowing for easy deployment in different infrastructure, from simple raspberry pi's to cloud servers.
+*